mheeniac/KBE/readme.txt

   from start to end along its perimeter, without defining the chord.
 - At least one material .csv file, adhering to the format of the sample files provided in the materials folder (see Folder Structure).
-- A variables.txt file containing at least all the variables that can be found in the sample input_citationCJ4_.txt file.
-Note: all files adhering to this format and want to be included in the program should end in '_.txt'.
-If any files with 'json' in the name are present in the folder, these will overrule the '_.txt' files.
+- All .csv files in the Input folder containing at least all the variables that can be found in the sample sample files.
-- A constants.txt file containing at least all the variables that can be found in the sample constants_citationCJ4_.txt

-The user is to define all variables in the input*_.txt file.
+The user is to define all variables in the input folder files.
 Explanation and units can be found in the file itself.
-Please adhere to the same structure or the programma may fail.
+Please adhere to the same structure or the programme may fail.
-The output json files (see Outputs) can also be used by simply copying them to the input folder.
-They will always overrule the '*_.txt' files.

-Note that some not often changed values may be found in the constants*_.txt file.
+Note that some not often changed values may be found in the constants.csv file.
 Change these as you wish.
 __________
 4. RUNNING
 ----------